 - The Principal, supported by the Executive Leadership Team and the College Board, authorises the action.

-To be sure that we keep all of our students and staff safe at this time, we sent results out to current students by post or by providing digital access to results through the exam board websites.
-Find out more about how to collect your exam results or the exam appeals process by visiting our exams page.
+To be sure that we keep all of our students and staff safe at this time, we sent results out to current students via email.
+If you need further information, please visit our exams page.

 Definition of vulnerable students and children of critical workers